valeriomonti/auto-alt-text/readme.txt

 6. Single image alt text generation

 == Changelog ==
+= 2.5.0 =
+- Implement the Anthropic API as an alternative for generating alt text.

 = 2.4.2 =
 - Modify documentation and build again the assets